Last Updated on May 31, 2020 by Christine Kaaloa

 The Community Homestay program was created to empower the women of the community.
 The program teaches the women English, while training them in confidence skills and in maintaining hygienic and comfortable standards for a traveler’s stay.
 This allows the women to become breadwinners in their families, while also gaining respect as income-earners in the community.
 On a community level, it reinforces the value of preserving culture and keeping their community facilities in good working condition.
 I don’t know about you, but I’m all for empowering women (especially because in most countries – even the U.S.- farming is laborious work with unpredictable yields.
 Farmers make very little in income).

 In Panauti, fifteen families in are part of the Panauti homestay community.
 Your money goes towards the community and not just the family you stay with!

-Homestays in Nepal : Experiencing Nepali hospitality and cultural exchange
+Homestay in Nepal : Experiencing Nepali hospitality and cultural exchange

-A homestay is ideal for solo travelers looking for a way to connect with the Nepali culture and it lends safety and guidance to their stay.
+A Nepal homestays are ideal for solo travelers looking for a way to connect with the Nepali culture and it lends safety and guidance to their stay.
 By booking a stay with a Nepali family, you’re getting more than a bed or an AirBnB experience; it’s a true cultural exchange and an experience in warm Nepali hospitality.
 Travelers can participate in local activities vs solely tourist ones, gain a peek into Nepali lifestyles, eat tasty and safe locally-prepared meals and learn about Nepali culture and traditional skills.
 You might even learn a bit about farming and if you travel during Nepal’s festival time, then you might experience it with a local family.

 My experience with Panauti Community Homestay